microsoft/hi-ml/docs/source/examples.md

 ## Output files

 The sample [examples/3/sample.py](examples/3/sample.py) demonstrates output file handling when running on AzureML.
-Because each run is performed in a separate VM or cluster any file output is not generally preserved.
+Because each run is performed in a separate VM or cluster then any file output is not generally preserved.
 In order to keep the output it should be written to the `outputs` folder when running in AzureML.
 The AzureML infrastructure will preserve this and it will be available for download from the `outputs` folder in the `Output + logs` tab.

 Make the following additions: